 That is the trap of stuff, isn’t it?
 Does what we own reflect the life we live right now?
 So declutter your to-do list as well, and let go of those unread books.

-Applying Konmari Method For Books
+Applying The Konmari Method For Books

 However I couldn’t strictly follow the konmari method with some of my reference quides though.
 I might finally decide I have the time and resources to invest in a backyard vegie garden one day.
 Then where would I be without my vegetable gardening book?

 It worked out though because I gave myself a limit for storage space.
 (See the container concept) I have one shelf, about 45 books, on our large bookcase in our living room.
-My 12 year old daughter has 2 shelves for her books!
-That’s enough for me because most books I read now days I access as ebooks borrowed from my local library.